-As Founder, Chairman and President, Miles Lasater has provided leadership to take Higher One from an idea among a few college students to a publically traded company serving over 13 million students.
+As a Founder and Board Member, Miles Lasater has provided leadership to take Higher One from an idea among a few college students to a publically traded company serving over 13 million students.
 From inception to 2013, he was responsible for delivering on customer, client, employee and shareholder expectations – the doing and getting it done part.
-Now as Founder, Chairman and President, Miles leads the efforts on innovation, product development and marketing growth.
+Now as Founder and Chairman, Miles leads the efforts on innovation, product development and marketing growth.
 Along the way to a 2010 IPO, Higher One was recognized as one of the fastest growing private companies in the U.S. by Inc. magazine and Entrepreneur magazine.

 Prior to founding Higher One, Miles was a member of the invention team at Walker Digital, where he worked on intellectual property for companies such as Priceline and Retail DNA.
 (They actually called him something like an “inventor intern” and paid him to read about stuff he was interested in anyway.)
 Previously, he worked in Silicon Valley as a computer consultant (a fancy way of saying he worked with computer servers and spent a lot of time on ladders or hands/knees installing wiring).
 During college, he was Rookie of the Year at Flying Colors Painting where he managed a residential painting franchise.